VictorAndres20/readme-notes/Python/django-restframework/README.md

 ```

 6. Init application project
-This will create applications files
+This will create applications for specific features that need to be plugged into django project

 ```